fcadusims-droid/KESTLER-REPO/PROJECT_D_GDD.md

 - **Behavior in situation** — a companion with high tracking Track notices things others pass without seeing
 - **Reputation that arrives before the encounter** — NPCs with high Track usually have history in the world — other characters speak about them before the player meets them

+**How Kenny's Track affects NPC interaction — implementation specification:**

+NPCs do not check Kenny's Track at every conversation trigger.
+The check occurs at specific interaction types: knowledge-sharing conversations, requests for joint operations, and situations where Kenny's competence is directly relevant to what the NPC is doing.

+The mechanism is threshold-based, not gradual.
+Each NPC with a relevant domain has defined Track thresholds at which their behavior toward Kenny changes — typically at Tier transitions (Tier 1→2, Tier 2→3, Tier 3→4).
+Below the threshold, the NPC operates in one behavioral register.
+Above it, a different register.
+The transition is not gradual — it is a step change, because how people treat someone whose competence they recognize is qualitatively different from how they treat someone whose competence they don't, and gradual changes are harder to read without a visible indicator.

+*Example — The veteran tamer across Track tiers:*
+- Kenny Fighting Track Tier 1: tamer treats Kenny like any sheriff — respectfully but not as a peer.
+Information is given but not offered.
+- Kenny Fauna Knowledge Tier 2: tamer begins asking Kenny what he has seen in the field, not just telling him things.
+The direction of information flow changes.
+- Kenny Domestication Tier 3: tamer begins including Kenny in decisions, not just in support roles.
+- Kenny Domestication Tier 4: tamer speaks to Kenny as someone whose judgment in their shared domain is worth deferring to.

+**Track and Bond are independent axes with interaction effects:**

+A high-Track Kenny with low Bond toward a specific NPC creates a readable, specific situation: the NPC recognizes the competence but does not trust the person.
+This produces a behavioral register that is distinct from either high-Track/high-Bond (peer and partner) or low-Track/low-Bond (novice and stranger).
+The NPC may share information relevant to their domain — Track unlocks that — but will not go into the field with Kenny, will not share personal information, and will not extend the benefit of the doubt in ambiguous situations.
+Bond unlocks investment.
+Track unlocks respect.
+They produce different things and their absence produces different costs.

 ### Animal Track

 Animals have Track that manifests as real capability and real behavior.
 The Bestiary, filled with sufficient information, allows the player to start inferring this before direct contact.